Bilingual Nurses’ Skills Begin to Matter

 Ability to speak a foreign language can help a nurse do a better job.
 That skill, however, is much less likely to help a nurse get a better job.
 But that may be changing.

 Language barriers and cultural differences can be a matter of life and death in health care, as studies and postmortems alike have demonstrated.
-The Affordable Care Act has 62 provisions specifically addressing race, ethnicity and language barriers to health care.

-They are needed because English is not the primary language of 48 million people living in the United States.
+English is not the primary language of 48 million people living in the United States.
 The U.S. Census Bureau’s American Community Survey found 61.8 million do not speak English at home; of those, 25.1 million report speaking English less than very well.
 Their language needs are expanding faster than the supply of competent interpreters.
 That means those needs are not consistently served.

 Although efforts to serve those needs better are finally increasing, the historical lack of priority accorded to bridging language gaps has meant nurses with bilingual skills have not been called upon much to specialize in that area.
 The common practice instead has been to hire “medical translators” who are often paid only half as much as nurses and are trained primarily in medical jargon, according to the Bureau of Labor Statistics.